razorpay/blade/rfcs/2022-02-11-responsive-and-adaptive-layout-strategy.md

 ### Why are we doing this?

-As of today, we don't have any strategy or approach in place for designing layouts for different screen sizes.
-Ensuring that elements fit within a page is not enough.
-There are different experiences that works for different screen sizes.
+As of today, we don't have well defined strategy or approach in place for designing layouts for different screen sizes.
+As a result, different teams build things for the use cases at hand.
+But the moment the products scope increases these challenges kick in and puts people in confusion on how to address those UX challenges to make it work across different devices.

-Just going Responsive(fluid) design blindly is not correct.
-Imagine for example, you have different experiences(styles, javascript) for mobile vs desktop but if you just go blindly with responsive we might unnecessary download assets for all the screen sizes our application would run on.
-For example it doesn't makes sense to implement [this Search Field](#adaptive-search-field) as a responsive layout since it'll result in unnecessary download of the assets(modal for mobile) and hence hampering the experience and performance for the consumers.
+Going Responsive(fluid) without considering the target user audience of the product might not scale.
+Imagine for example, you have different experiences(styles, javascript) for mobile vs desktop but if we go with responsive without proper considerations we might unnecessary download assets for all the screen sizes our application would run on.
+For example it would not be an ideal UX to implement [this Search Field](#adaptive-search-field) as a responsive layout since it'll result in unnecessary download of the assets(modal for mobile) and hence hampering the experience and performance for the consumers.

-Similarly, just going adaptive blindly is not correct too.
+Similarly, considering adaptive blindly without considering the target user audience of the product might not scale too.
 We might unnecessary be creating redundant variant of the same component.
 For example, imagine that we are creating 2 variants of a modal - 1 for desktop(which has a width of `600px`) and 1 for mobile(which has `100%` width).
 Now we could have just made it responsive by setting the `maxWidth` property of the modal so it could have been `600px` in width on desktop and `100%` in width on mobile.
-For eg, it doesn't makes sense to create multiple variant of [this Modal](#responsive-modal) while we can achieve this through responsive layout by setting `maxWidth` for Modal's Dialog component.
+For eg, it is not ideal to create multiple variant of [this Modal](#responsive-modal) while we can achieve this through responsive layout by setting `maxWidth` for Modal's Dialog component.

 But because we don't have these strategies in place we don't know how to approach building layouts and components for different screen sizes.

 ### What use cases does it support?

-- Handling responsiveness internally in the components based on different screen sizes.
+- Components that can handle Responsiveness Internally.
-- Layout components that will help you define different layouts based on screen sizes.
+- Components that can give some flexibility to handle Responsiveness to consumers.
-- Rendering different variants of a component based on screen sizes, optimising for performance without bloating the bundlesize.
+- Components that render different variants conditionally based on screen sizes, optimising for performance without bloating the bundlesize.

 ### What is the expected outcome?